 Explore LicenseSpring's tutorial on handling product versioning.
 Learn best practices and techniques for managing versioning in software products effectively.

-Licensing Apps Running on Containers and Virtualization
+Licensing Apps Running on Virtualization and Containers: Tutorial and Best Practices

 The core of node-locking revolves around using a specific unique identifier (usually the hardware ID), per device, to identify which license belongs to which device.
 This becomes a lot more complicated when virtualization and containers are involved, as the hardware being read is not the physical device's hardware, but the hardware generated by the virtual machine.
 Luckily, LicenseSpring has a few methods to deal with containers and virtualization that help identify different virtual environments, and lock the license to a specific device.

 - Limitations of "Node-Locking" in Virtualized Environments

 - Considerations of Checking for Virtualized Environments

 - Working with Hypervisors